Shingles: Causes, Symptoms, & Natural Remedies

 Risk factors for this condition include:

-- Being over the age of 50.
+- Being over the age of 50

-- Having lots of daily stress.
+- Having lots of daily stress

-- Being seriously injured or having a major chronic disease like cancer or HIV.
+- Being seriously injured or having a major chronic disease

-- Taking long-term steroids or other intense medications that may weaken the body’s immune system.
+- Taking long-term steroids or other intense medications that may weaken the body’s immune system

 Symptoms of Shingles